Skip to main content

 Error Pins

-When your submission encounters an error during autograding, Pawtograder may display “Error Pins” - suggested discussion board posts that are relevant to your specific error.
+When your submission encounters an error during autograding, Pawtograder may display “Error Pins”: suggested discussion board posts that are relevant to your specific error.
 This feature helps you:

 • Find solutions faster: See if other students encountered the same error and found solutions